Grade 9 Electives

 Career development is about growing through life and work; about learning, experiencing, living, working and changing; about creating and discovering pathways through one’s life and work.
 When intentional, career development is about actively creating the life one wants to live and the work one wants to do.

-Grade 9 Graphic Communications Technology gives students the opportunity to explore a variety of digital technology including graphic design, 2D animation, 3D animation, short films and collaborative design projects.
+Grade 9 Graphic Communications Technology gives students the opportunity to explore a variety of digital technology including graphic design, 2D animation, short films and collaborative design projects.

 Grade 9 Trans Math (Transitional Math) is a support course offered to students that need a review of previous years math concepts.
 This is for students that have struggled with Math in the past.
 Registration in this course is by recommendation and discussions with their grade 8 teachers.